NOIXLE/NOX-dotfiles/README.md

 Dotfiles for **Hyprland running on Arch Linux** (btw)

 Hi!
 This setup is mostly based on Catppuccin Mocha (The blue accent variant when available).
-As such, some programs will not have their configuration included in these dotfiles (look up the respective theme for the app you want.
+As such, some programs will not have their configuration included in these dotfiles (look up the respective theme for the app you want).

 [Catppuccin ports Website](https://catppuccin.com/ports/)